-Several of these quotations are borrowed from signatures seen on the net somewhere; the others are from my own reading, or (in a few cases) simply “classic quotations” that I like.
+This is a collection of quotations (currently numbering 480) that I began collecting in the early 1990s.
+They mostly come from my own reading, but also include clever things from signatures seen on the net somewhere or (in a few cases) simply “classic quotations” that I like.
 (More detailed sourcing information for some of them can be found in the HTML comments.)

 That a quotation appears here does not mean I completely agree with it.
-Most of them do reflect my opinions, but in some cases I have included observations that I find particularly clever or witty, or extremely well phrased, even when they reflect a viewpoint I don’t hold.
-And although it shouldn’t need to be said, the presence of a quotation on this page certainly doesn’t mean that I support all (or, in fact, anything) else that the author said or did—or even that I know who the author is.
+Most of them do reflect my opinions, but in some cases I have included observations that I find particularly clever or witty, or extremely well phrased, or especially thought-provoking, even when they reflect a viewpoint I don’t hold.
+And although it shouldn’t need to be said, the presence of a quotation on this page certainly doesn’t mean that I support all (or, in fact, anything else) that the author said or did—or even that I know who the author is.

 A significant subset of these quotations are related (in one way or another) to my philosophy of software design.
 They are collected together in a separate document.